Goda’s Slave – Chapter 27: Goda’s Snake

 “I was…praying.”
 Goda’s jaw tightened.
 “I had racked my mind for solutions and my mind had come up short, so I thought I’d try something else.”

 Taga seemed even more taken aback, but then her gaze fell towards the scroll on the floor and she appeared to make a connection that Kanna had missed.
 “I see,” she murmured.
 “And so you think this is how the Goddess answered your prayers, do you?
 Well, even you know better than that, Goda.
 The Goddess would never encourage you to brew some ancient Flower recipe, no matter the reason.
-It’s against the law.
+It’s against the law and against our religion.
 You know that, don’t you?
 I shouldn’t even be listening to you talk about it.”

-Goda stared at her for a moment in silence.
-“The seeds I planted in the woods have already blossomed,” she mumbled after the pause, ignoring everything the priestess had said, “but I didn’t know if it would be enough, so I was going back to the valley to find some more.
+“The seeds I planted in the woods have already blossomed,” Goda mumbled after the pause, ignoring everything the priestess had said, “but I didn’t know if it would be enough, so I was going back to the valley to find some more.
 In the meantime, consider it at length.
 The Flower is more potent in its brewed form.
 Going by the recipe, it should not take me long to prepare it for you and it should be easy to hold down.
 Maybe it will even be painless.”

-Taga’s hands had fallen onto the bed, and she was gripping the sheets tightly with her fingers.
-She sighed, conflict evident on her face.
+Taga’s hands had fallen onto the bed.
+She was gripping the sheets tightly with her fingers, conflict evident on her face, but after a moment she sighed.
 “Look, Goda, just get out,” she said, her tone suddenly empty of emotion.
 “I will not blaspheme the Goddess.
 It is one thing to be tempted by carnal emotions and another thing entirely to entertain swallowing the Samma Flower.
 You’ve grown much too familiar with me.
 It ends now.
 Leave and don’t come back.”

-Goda shot up to her feet so quickly that the chair almost toppled back, but she did not step away from the spot.
+Goda shot up to her feet so quickly that the chair almost fell over, but she did not step away from the spot.
 She stared down at Taga with gritted teeth.
 “You and your religious delusions.
 You’re going to die because of this nonsense you believe in!”

 “Oh, and you’re my heroic savior, Apprentice Brahm?
 How noble of you to offer to shove a Samma blossom down my throat and send me to hell in order to save my life!
 For what?
 So that you can keep me around for your own selfish happiness?”
 She sat up straighter.
 Her eyes narrowed with fury.
 “Have you ever considered that maybe I don’t want to live?
-I’ve tolerated this pain almost all my life, long before you ever showed up with your arrogance.
+I’ve tolerated this torment most of my life, long before you ever showed up with your arrogance.
 It won’t kill me.
-The hammers will pound and pound inside my skull, but I won’t grow any closer to death because of it.
+My muscles will seize and my body will feel like it’s bursting open, but I won’t grow any closer to death because of it.
 If only I should be so lucky!
 If only this sickness could actually kill me, then maybe there is some mercy in this world!
 Instead, I have to watch you slaughter all the rabbits in my garden while I stand by licking my lips, begging the Goddess that I should be next!”
 Her voice buzzed against the walls of the cabin as she cried out with renewed pain.
-“You want me to live like a normal person, and you want to walk alongside me, and you want to reach out to touch me—all childish fantasies.
+“You want me to live like a normal person, and you want to walk alongside me, and you want to reach out to touch me—all childish fantasies!
 Don’t deny it.
 I can see it in your face every day; your intentions are transparent.
 Even someone as stoic as you is not immune to youthful passion.
 I’m sorry.
 It really is my fault and it’s not fair to you—but if you ever do touch me, I only pray that it’s those inhuman hands clasped around my neck, stealing my last breath!”

-Goda had stumbled backwards, nearly tripped over the chair.
-Her eyes had grown wide.
-Her head was throbbing with the waves of her pulse.
-Kanna could hear the gushing deep inside her ears.
+Goda had stumbled backwards, nearly tripping over the chair.
+Eyes wide, head throbbing, Kanna could hear the blood gushing deep inside her ears.
 It nearly drowned out Taga’s voice.

 “Why are you saying that?”
 Goda shouted.
 “I would never hurt you.
 Never.
 I love—” But the giant stopped because she was about to reveal too much.

 Taga grew quiet.
 She stared for a long time into the giant’s face.
-Twin streams of tears suddenly fell from her eyes, but that was all.
+Twin streams of tears fell from her eyes in a single, sudden burst, but that was all.
 She seemed to blink the rest back.
 She stared at Goda with a gaze of confusion, of shock—though Kanna couldn’t tell what had struck her with such force.

 The silence in the cabin grew for a long moment and almost became its own entity.
 Kanna could feel it flowing and shifting uncomfortably against the two of them.
 The wind blew outside.
-The birds chirped faintly.
+The leaves of swaying trees crackled faintly.

 “If you really feel that way about me,” Taga finally said, “then you’ll offer me what I ask.
 It’s the only thing I want from you.
 It’s the only medicine that will surely end my suffering, and I can’t deliver it myself without sinning against the Goddess.
 What do you care?
 You don’t even believe in Mother Mahara, so what kind of hell would you have to fear?”